DMOJ/docs/docs/site/updating.md

 The DMOJ is under active development, so occasionally you may wish to update.
 This is a fairly simple process.

-!>  The DMOJ development team makes no commitment to backward compatibility.
+!>  The DMOJ development team makes no commitment to backwards compatibility.
 An update migration
     might add, change, or delete data from your install.
 Always back up before attempting an update. <br> <br>
     If in doubt, feel free to [contact us on Slack](https://slack.dmoj.ca).